ppy/osu-wiki/news/2026/2026-08-27-project-loved-august-2026.md

 Hey!
 Any Hatsune Miku fans out there?

 Today, I present to you [IRUMA feat.
 Hatsune Miku - jigoku](https://osu.ppy.sh/beatmapsets/2284804#fruits/4873155) mapped by [Mochi -](https://osu.ppy.sh/users/20424806).
-A map that was introduced as a NoMod 3 Grand Finals custom map for [3 Digit Catch World Cup 2024](https://osu.ppy.sh/community/forums/topics/1977529?n=1).
+A map that was introduced as a NM3 Grand Finals custom map for [3 Digit Catch World Cup 2024](https://osu.ppy.sh/community/forums/topics/1977529?n=1).
 Usual NM3 slots are featured as a gimmick slot.
 This one is not any different but... the "gimmickiness" comes from the stacks rather than usual 1/4 with 1/2 density movement!

 While playing the map, you can experience very unique usage of 1/8 stacks, which requires a smooth movement.
 Sometimes those are used in conjuction with sharper 1/12 sliders, so pay attention to that!
 Outside of the kiai section, this map tests your awareness by mixing low density sections with jumpscare stacks that represent the buzz sounds.
 Other than that, the section before second kiai is a great precision test, mixing low density with higher spacing until the slow part just before the kiai!

-The whole difficulty is great for most of players since of its approach rate being set to 9.
-That means, it is a great experience for amateurs who want to play with either NoMod (like in a tournament) or with Hidden making it a decent reading skill check.
-HardRock is also a good precision test, but be careful of patterns requiring much more precision (me when HR randomization).
-Finally, DoubleTime is perfect for end game specialists trying to find something other than usual patterns used in high star rating DoubleTime maps
+The whole difficulty is great for most players given its approach rate being set to 9.
+This means it is a great experience for amateurs who want to play with either no mods (like in a tournament) or with Hidden making it a decent reading skill check.
+Hard Rock is also a good precision test, but be careful of patterns requiring much more precision (me when HR randomisation).
+Finally, Double Time is perfect for end game specialists trying to find something other than usual patterns used in high star rating Double Time maps.

-Summarizing, if you want to see something unusual, made with passion or you are just a Vocaloid fan, well... give this map a try and click yes during the voting!
+In summary, if you want to see something unusual, made with passion or you are just a Vocaloid fan, well... give this map a try and click yes during the voting!

 ## osu!mania